RonKG/Machine-Learning-Projects-2/data_storytelling_project/README.md

 The Jupyter notebook has some map visualizations that require javascript which is unsupported on github when embeded in notebooks.

-You can view the notebook a fully rendered notebook on this nbviewer link:
+You can view the fully rendered notebook on this nbviewer link:

 http://nbviewer.jupyter.org/github/RonKG/machine-learning-portfolio-projects/blob/master/data_storytelling_project/homicide.data.cityofchicago.org.ipynb